Arkansas vs. Memphis College Basketball Predictions & Picks - November 23

 Arkansas Performance Insights

-- The Razorbacks average 82.8 points per game (61st in college basketball) while allowing 71.2 per outing (191st in college basketball).
-They have a +58 scoring differential overall and outscore opponents by 11.6 points per game.

-- Arkansas ranks 61st in the nation at 37.8 rebounds per game.
-That's five more than the 32.8 its opponents average.
+- Arkansas wins the rebound battle by five boards on average.
+It records 37.8 rebounds per game, which ranks 60th in college basketball, while its opponents grab 32.8 per contest.

-- Arkansas hits 7.2 three-pointers per game (198th in college basketball) at a 33% rate (180th in college basketball), compared to the 7.6 its opponents make while shooting 34.5% from beyond the arc.
+- Arkansas connects on 7.2 three-pointers per game (197th in college basketball), while its opponents have made 7.6 on average.

 - Arkansas wins the turnover battle by 2.2 per game, committing 10.6 (94th in college basketball) while its opponents average 12.8.